 Welcome to this season’s Styled + Set Blog Tour: Easter Entertaining!
-This is my second time joining this wonderful tour hosted by Lory of Designthusiasm (the first was this Valentine’s Day table), and I could not be more thrilled!
+This is my second time joining this wonderful tour hosted by Lory of Designthusiasm, and I could not be more thrilled!
 The Easter tour features 30 bloggers sharing entertaining ideas and this month is all about Easter.
 If you are coming here from My Soulful Home, thank you!
-I’m so glad you’ve stopped by!
-Today I’m sharing an Easter table that is elegant and easy.
+I’m so glad you’ve stopped by.
+Today I’m sharing an Easter table that is both elegant and easy.

 As I usually do, I started with my themed plates and I let those set the stage for the rest of my Easter table.
 This time, I’m using salad/dessert plates from Pottery Barn and boy are they cute!
 These are from a couple of years ago, and at the time, they were selling out like crazy!
 I think I went to about 4 different stores just to get what I needed!
 I have the plates in 4 different shades, but for this table, I decided to just use the purple.
 Unfortunately, they are no longer available from PB, but you can still find them on Ebay.
 They were that popular!

-Last week I found some purple hyacinth in my local Ralph’s and once I got it into my head to use those, I was off and running!
-Of course, life sometimes has different things planned!
+Last week I found some purple hyacinth in my local Ralph’s and once I got it into my head to use those, I was off and running.
+Of course, life sometimes has different things planned, haha!
 When I went back to get the hyacinth, they were all sold out.
-No worries.
-I just used some pretty purple tulips instead!
-For the centerpiece, I simply added the tulips to this Pottery Barn metal basket that I already owned, and filled it in with some moss.
+No worries, I just used some pretty purple tulips instead!
+For the centerpiece, I simply added the tulips to a Pottery Barn metal basket that I already owned, and filled it in with some moss.